great-expectations/great_expectations/docs/docusaurus/docs/cloud/alerts/manage_alerts.md

 ## Auto-Subscription to an email alert

-When you add a new Data Asset in GX Cloud, you are automatically subscribed to receive email alerts.
-If a Data Asset validation fails, an email will be sent to the address associated with your GX Cloud account.
+You are automatically subscribed to email alerts for any Data Asset you create in GX Cloud.
+An email will be sent whenever the Data Asset fails validation.

 ## Enable an email alert